pupilfirst/wd201-scripts/working-with-npm/about-npm-and-uses/README.md

 ## Working with `npm`

-`npm` is bundled along with NodeJS while you install it.
-If you have followed the previous lesson to get NodeJS set up on your system, you will already have `npm` configured for you to work with.
+`npm` is bundled along with **Node.js** while you install it.
+If you have followed the previous lesson to get **Node.js** set up on your system, you will already have `npm` configured for you to work with.

-To check if you already have NodeJS and `npm` installed, run the following commands on your Terminal:
+To check if you already have **Node.js** and `npm` installed, run the following commands on your Terminal:

 ```js
 node --version